RENEWABLE DIESEL

 BIOCHAR

-The first project will produce 8,300 tonnes of graphene-rich biochar as a by-product which is produced through the high-temperature pyrolysis process at 1100°C.
+The first project is estimated to produce 8,300 tonnes of graphene-rich biochar as a by-product which is produced through the high-temperature pyrolysis process of up to 1100°C.

 High temperature results in: